 Sinfonia (SOSP 2007) was a research system that basically asked a question of what is the minimal primitive needed to build useful transactional applications.
 The ideas was to provide a single, minitransaction primitive on which to build more complex transactional applications or components.
 Essentially, this provides atomic access and conditional modifications at multiple memory nodes.
 It consists simply of a set of compare items, read items, and write items.
 Upon execution, if any comparison items fail to match the values specified, the transactions fails and aborts.

-These ideas are actually quite similar to the modern form of transactions implemented in DynamoDB.
-It assumes the kind of low-level but sufficiently expressive primitive approach for building simple but scalable transaction systems.
+It assumes this kind of low-level but sufficiently expressive primitive approach for building simple but scalable transaction systems.
 I’m not sure how ergonomic this interface is for developers, though, and what type of applications are willing to drop down to this lower level abstraction in practice.
 On the other hand, perhaps there are better programming interfaces/models that can be built on top of this, with tools for translation into these lower level primitive operations.

 Calvin